raunakdoesdev/Haar-Training/README.md

 # Haar Training
 A comprehensive library for training Haar Cascades on Windows machines.
+The libary has no dependencies, all required files are stored within this repository.
+That means no OpenCV installation!

 ### Status
 - All tools have been tested and are working together properly.
 - Testing included creating a sample haar cascade from hundreds of images of boxes.